greenthegarden/homelab/README.md

 The storage service is running [TrueNAS Scale Community Edition][storsoft] as the storage solution.

-TrueNAS Scale ElectricEel-24.10.2 was installed directly on to the ZimBlade.
+TrueNAS Scale ElectricEel-24.10.2 was installed directly on to the ZimaBlade.

 The initial configuration of TrueNAS was based on details described in [6 Crucial Settings to Enable on TrueNAS SCALE][truenassettings].